 This list of decentralized finance use cases shows that the DeFi market is more than a fad!

-When dealing in the DeFi market, you have full control over your assets.
-You can sell, lend, or trade them as you please without going through an intermediary.
+When dealing in the DeFi market, you have complete control over your assets.
+You can sell, lend, or trade them without going through an intermediary.
 More than that, you pay smaller transaction fees, and you get to maintain your anonymity.

 Some of the most popular platforms for asset management in the DeFi space include: